Welcome to Scribe, this little haven of peace where you can read original stories written from the heart!

 What we publish

-We publish stories about life, love and freedom.
+We publish stories about life, love, and freedom.
 We like stories that come from the heart and express a personal point of view.
+We want to know what moves your heart, so we are looking for stories written in the first person.
 We seek above all emotion.

 We don’t publish stories about entrepreneurship, startups and all things related to marketing or growth.
 Other publications do it very well on Medium, and that’s fine.